 To qualify as a REIT, an organization must be a corporation, trust or association.
 A REIT cannot be a financial institution or an insurance company and it must be managed by one or more trustees or directors.
 The REIT’s ownership (which must be proven by transferable shares or by transferable certificates of beneficial interest) must be held by at least 100 shareholders for at least 335 days of a 365-day calendar year (or equivalent thereof for a short tax year) for the second taxable year and beyond.

 A REIT cannot be closely held.
-At any time during the last half of the taxable year, more than 50 percent in value of its outstanding stock can be owned, directly or indirectly, by no more than five individuals, (this is commonly referred to as the 5/50 test).
+A REIT will be closely held if more than 50 percent of the value of its outstanding stock is owned directly or indirectly by or for five or fewer individuals at any point during the last half of the taxable year, (this is commonly referred to as the 5/50 test).
 Spouses and certain other family members are aggregated and count as one individual for this purpose.

 A REIT is required to pay a dividend of at least 90 percent of its taxable income each year.
 A dividend is any distribution of cash or property made by a corporation to its shareholders out of its earnings and profits from the current taxable year and then from accumulated earnings and profits from prior years.
 If there are no earnings and profits available for a distribution, the distribution is considered a return of capital for the shareholder and is therefore nontaxable to the extent the shareholder has basis in the REIT shares.